 Adoption through public agencies in North Carolina has grown exponentially in the last five to ten years.
 Why?
 There are over 3 million children in the state of North Carolina.
 Close to a half million of those children are living below the poverty line and more than 100,000 children living below the poverty line are under the age of five.

 Chapter 48 of the North Carolina General Statutes establishes North Carolina’s laws on adoption and was written to provide a “clear judicial process for adoption, to promote the integrity and finality of adoptions, to encourage prompt, conclusive disposition of adoption proceedings” In North Carolina, any adult may adopt another individual, except that spouses may not adopt each other.
 Also, any individual may be adopted in North Carolina.
 When someone is adopted (the adoptee), their biological family is completely substituted by their new family.
 The moment the adoption is completed, the adoptee may inherit from their new parents exactly as if, and to the same degree as, a naturally born child of the parent.
 For all purposes, the adopted individual is the offspring of the parent.
 The biological parents of an adoptee are released from any and all obligations with respect to their child after the adoption; with few exceptions, past due child support is still owed by the natural parent, and any property owned by the adoptee before the adoption remains the property of the adoptee.

 If You Are Seeking Adoption, Where Do You Start?

 If you are seeking to adopt a stepchild or a child who is the subject of a petition to terminate parental rights, you should consult Jamie Vavonese to either handle the adoption or to advise you as to the consequences of the adoption.
-There are a multitude of consequences related to adoption with respect to your estate assets and your other children.
-Therefore it is recommended that you first contact an attorney before proceeding with any type of adoption.
-Call Jamie at 919-891-8832.
+There is a multitude of consequences related to adoption with respect to your estate assets and your other children.
+Therefore, it is recommended that you first contact an attorney before proceeding with any type of adoption.
+Call Jamie at 919-833-7454.